Lama Surya Dassurya.org

-Surya Das has spent 40 years studying Zen, vipassana, yoga, and Tibetan Buddhism with the great masters of Asia, including the Dalai Lama’s own teachers, and has twice completed the traditional three-year cloistered meditation retreat at his teacher’s Tibetan monastery.
+Surya Das has spent 45 years studying Zen, vipassana, yoga, and Tibetan Buddhism with the great masters of Asia, including the Dalai Lama’s own teachers.
+He has twice completed the traditional three-year cloistered meditation retreat at his teacher’s Tibetan monastery.
 He is an authorized lama (priest and spiritual master teacher) in the Nyingmapa School of Tibetan Buddhism and is founder of the Western Buddhist Teachers Network with the Dalai Lama, and founder and spiritual director of the Dzogchen Center in Cambridge, Massachusetts, and its branch centers.

 What People are Saying About Lama Surya Das

 “Lama Surya Das communicates the wisdom of Buddhism to the people of his times and environments.
 To me this is a great achievement and I feel deeply grateful for it.”

 —Thich Nhat Hanh, Zen master and author of Peace Is Every Step

 “Lama Surya Das makes the Buddha nature seem very real and accessible.”

 —Marianne Williamson, author of A Return to Love

 “It is inevitably painful to deal with transition, change, suffering, death, and other losses....We must face them with courage, grace, clarity, and wisdom.
 Lama Surya Das teaches us how to do so in the spirit of enlightenment, great practical wisdom, humility, and effective compassion.”